stevekinney/stevekinney.net/src/courses/figma/getting-started.md

 ---
 title: Getting Started with Figma
-description: "Let's get learn our way around Figma and get comfortable with some of the basic tools."
+description: Let's get learn our way around Figma and get comfortable with some of the basic tools.
 modified: 2024-03-21T08:05:02-06:00
 date: 2024-03-05T13:04:49-07:00
+drafted: true
-published: false
+figma: false
+tags: [figma, course, frontendmasters]
 ---

 When you first enter Figma, you're greeted with the option to either create a new project or select a recent one.